pytorch/torchx/0.1.0rc0/_sources/index.rst.txt

 job schedulers and ML pipeline platforms so chances are you are already familiar with one that works with TorchX.

 Just getting started?
-First learn the :ref:`basic concepts<Basics>` and take a look at the :ref:`builtin components<Components Library>` library.
+First learn the :ref:`basic concepts<basics:Basics>` and take a look at the :ref:`builtin components<index:Components Library>` library.

 Not finding the component or adapter you are looking for?
 Write a custom one that fits your needs by using our :ref:`SDK<torchx.api>`.